Effective date: May 13, 2020

 - To fulfill and enforce obligations and rights arising from any contracts or other relationships we have with you, including the safety of our team, clients and others.

-- To improve the Convoso Services, including R&D, testing, product development, bug fixes and the like;
+- To improve the Convoso Services, including research & development, testing, product development, bug fixes and the like.

 - To respond to law enforcement requests and as required by applicable law, court order, or governmental regulations.